umati/umatiGateway/requirements/specification.md

 ### Additional Fields

-Each DataSet need an Field called "virual_id" which contains the BrowsePath.
+Each DataSet need an Field called "virtual_id" which contains the BrowsePath.
 (e.g.; `5:Production.5:ActiveProgram.5:State`)

 The `NamespaceIndex` of the `QulifiedName` are mapped to the Namesapces array of the `DataTypeSchemaHeader`